 Taṁ ve nappasahati māro, vāto selaṁ va pabbatanti, idaṁ phalaṁ.²¹

-“‘Māra cannot overcome that, like wind cannot move a mountain stone’—this is the fruit.”
+“‘Māra cannot overcome him, like wind cannot move a mountain stone’—this is the fruit.”

 The ultimate fruit employs a canonical simile comparing the accomplished practitioner to an immovable mountain.
 This stage represents complete stability, invulnerability to mental afflictions personified as Māra.
 The text then makes its crucial observation: